For help in understanding what to expect from your metabolic recovery and how to recover the fastest, please schedule a consultation.

 See heading called Deli Meat above

 As with pickles, sauerkraut are a healthy appetizer/fast vegetable for on the road.
 And as with pickles, naturally fermented sauerkraut is healthier than sauerkraut pickled in vinegar for the same reasons as pickles are healthier when fermented than when pickled in vinegar (see above).

 Bubbies brand is available at Whole Foods Market and most health food stores.
 Trader Joes often has one or more fermented sauerkrauts as well.

-- Aidells, the smoked sausage chicken products are nitrate free and vegetable oil free: most of the burgers are vegetable oil free except for the Poblano Queso Fresco.
-(Avoid the meatballs due to vegetable oil) Click this link for fast easy recipe because: You can make meatballs!
+- Aidells, the smoked sausage chicken products are nitrate-free and vegetable oil-free: most of the burgers are vegetable oil-free except for the Poblano Queso Fresco.
+(Avoid the meatballs due to vegetable oil) Click this link for the fast easy recipe because: You can make meatballs!